 - 1. Places of public worship must make efficient use of natural resources and optimise amenity in the design, construction and occupation of buildings and facilities, including: - i.
 Good orientation and natural light to rooms; - ii.
 Achieving appropriate separation distances between buildings to provide natural light to rooms; - iii.
 Limiting building depth to provide natural cross-ventilation and natural light; - iv.
 Minimal use of mechanical ventilation; - v.
 Use of sun shading devices; - vi.
-Reducing stormwater run-off and promoting the use of recycled water; and - vii.
+Reducing stormwater run-off and promoting the use of recycled water via the installation of rainwater tanks where possible; and - vii.
 Ensuring the development adapts to the existing topography by avoiding excessive cut and fill.